Category filter

 Note:

-If you enable Stealth Mode from the Hexnode MDM console, the users will not be able to manually turn off Firewall from their Mac’s system preferences unless you remove the devices from the associated policy or delete the concerned policy.
+If you enable Stealth Mode from the Hexnode UEM console, the users will not be able to manually turn off Firewall from their Mac’s system preferences unless you remove the devices from the associated policy or delete the concerned policy.

 Block all incoming connections